 Bachelor of Science programs prepare students for entry-level employment in various professional disciplines, and for study at an advanced level.
 Master of Science programs are oriented toward professional development in the subject area and can be arranged to provide the core coursework for PhD study.
 The PhD is the terminal research degree for those who seek careers in industrial or academic research.
 The degree requires an independent research dissertation that advances the state of the art in the discipline of study.
 Details of academic degree requirements and detailed program descriptions are given in “Academic Programs” section of this bulletin.

 The School faculty is grouped into academic departments for administrative purposes.
 Each degree program is planned and administered by the faculty of a department (or, in some cases, by faculty from several cooperating departments).
 Academic departments manage instructional laboratories and most research laboratories.

-The “Academic Departments” section of this bulletin describes the faculty and facilities of the following ten academic departments, and identifies the degrees that each department supervises.
+The “Academic Departments” section of this bulletin describes the faculty and facilities of the following eleven academic departments, and identifies the degrees that each department supervises.